Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 The eyes are often first to show the signs of aging.
 Surgically creating youthful eyelids is termed a blepharoplasty.
 Although eyelid surgery at our Eugene, Oregon, facility targets a rather small area of the face, it can have dramatic impact on facial appearance.
 As we age, eyelid skin loses its elasticity, resulting in excess drooping skin; the actual eyelid may descend and rest on the lashes.
 There are many factors that contribute to the aged appearance of the eyes such as squinting, sun damage, smoking and genetic traits such as sleepy eyes or under-eye bags.
 Blepharoplasty, a safe procedure performed for over 75 years, corrects the sagging skin, removes or repositions the fat deposits and may involve muscle tightening.
 Through blepharoplasty, we are able to help our Salem, Bend, and Corvallis patients improve many of those signs of aging, including the fat bags of both upper and lower eyelids to produce a dramatically pleasing result.

 How do our plastic surgeons perform eyelid surgery?

-Your eyes will be evaluated at your consultation and pre-operative visit to determine where the changes need to be made.
-The upper eyelid excess skin can be removed from the central portion where the natural arch and crease of your eye will be, the lower eyelid’s skin removal is located just a sliver below the lower lashes.
+Our surgeons evaluate your eyes at your consultation and a pre-operative visit to determine where the changes need to be made.
+The upper eyelid’s excess skin can be removed from the central portion where the natural arch and crease of your eye will be, the lower eyelid’s skin removal is located just a sliver below the lower lashes.
 The skin is carefully measured and removed; the pads of fat that have developed over the years are repositioned or removed.
 The very young patient with the appearance of lower eyelid bags can get a very pleasing result with conservative removal of lower eyelid fat through the internal (transconjunctival) incision.